Avackathon/contracts/README.md

 }
 ```

 This network is a local Vagrant-based Avalanche network with a Subnet / Blockchain.
-The instructions to deploy this environment are described in the next section.
+The instructions to deploy this environment are described in the [infra repository](https://github.com/Avackathon/infra).